gaborbernat/bernat-tech/content/posts/securing-python-supply-chain/index.md

 ### Catch These With Ruff

-[Ruff](https://docs.astral.sh/ruff/) is a blazingly fast Python linter that includes comprehensive security rules from [Bandit](https://bandit.readthedocs.io/en/latest/).
+[Ruff](https://docs.astral.sh/ruff/) is a fast Python linter that includes comprehensive security rules from [Bandit](https://bandit.readthedocs.io/en/latest/).
 You can learn more in the [Ruff security rules documentation](https://docs.astral.sh/ruff/rules/#flake8-bandit-s).
 Configure it in `pyproject.toml`: